Development of a Modular Optically Detected Magnetic Resonance Setup for Optical Experiments in a Variable Temperature Insert: Experimental setup

 \subsection{Measurement Electronics}

 A continuous-wave 532\,nm laser with a typical output power of 100\,mW excites the NV centers at the bottom of the sample stick.
 The resulting red fluorescence is collected via a silicon avalanche photodiode.
 The resulting photovoltage that is proportional to the intensity of the fluorescence, is recorded using a National Instruments data acquisition card.
-Timing and synchronization are governed by a synchronous digital pattern and arbitrary waveform generator, which generates digital pulse sequences to modulate the microwave signal and control the timing of the analog data acquisition.
+Timing and synchronization are governed by a synchronous digital pattern and arbitrary waveform generator, which generates digital pulse sequences to modulate the microwave signal and control the timing of the analogue data acquisition.
 The sequence starts with a global trigger and proceeds with timing pulses synchronized to the microwave modulation as shown in Fig.\,\ref{fig:PulseSequenz} and explained further in the text.

 Microwave signals are produced by a signal generator, gated by a fast microwave switch synchronized to a digital pattern from an arbitrary waveform generator, and subsequently amplified.
 The signal is transmitted via coaxial cables to a coplanar waveguide (CPW) antenna on the sample stick, with losses along the path reducing the power delivered to the sample.
 The measurement electronics are schematically shown in Fig.\,\ref{fig:MeasElectronics} and the device details are listed in the table shown in the bottom part of Fig.\,\ref{fig:MeasElectronics}.
-The control of the measurement devices and data collection is governed by a LabView program.
+The control of the measurement devices and data collection is governed by a LabVIEW program, which was chosen because our pre-existing cryostat control code was already implemented in LabVIEW, allowing seamless integration of hardware control and data acquisition.